-1Dabur Nepal was established in 1989, and has started research and development projects on medicinal plants in Nepal to provide the modern technology for sustainable cultivation of medicinal and aromatic plants to farmers.
-It has established a 'state of the Art' greenhouse facility at Banepa cultivating marketable medicinal and aromatic plants, which has with a capacity to produce 3 to 4 million saplings per annum.
+Dabur Nepal was established in 1989, and has started research and development projects on medicinal plants in Nepal to provide the modern technology for sustainable cultivation of medicinal and aromatic plants to farmers.
+It has established a 'State of the Art' greenhouse facility at Banepa cultivating marketable medicinal and aromatic plants, which has with a capacity to produce 3 to 4 million saplings per annum.
 Moreover, Dabur has developed satellite nursery programmes to provide technical assistance for the cultivation of medicinal and aromatic plants and for demonstration to local farmers.
-Dabur to engage in contract farming of medicinal and aromatic plants the abuy back guarantee.
+Dabur remains the only company at the moment, which has the technology for domestication of certain species and the capacity to engage in contract farming of medicinal and aromatic plants with a buy back guarantee.
 The company is large enough to absorb certain risks with regard to cultivation and price fluctuation.